 Our eyes are among the most complex and hardworking organs in the body.
-In fact, the nerve cells responsible for vision use more energy than the cells in any other organ, so they require a good supply of oxygen.
+The nerve cells responsible for vision use more energy than the cells in any other organ, so they require a good supply of oxygen.

 How the Eye Sees